Apricot and Thyme Tart

 We had no idea what to expect as we boarded the train to Agen.
-The ride was picturesque , rolling green hills, dotted with vineyards and castles tucked away.
-Like a fairy tale actually.
-Once we arrive into Agen, we grabbed a cab, which we found out later …. no one does when they come to Camont.
+The ride was picturesque, rolling green hills, dotted with vineyards and castles tucked away.
+Like a fairy tale.
+Once we arrived in Agen, we grabbed a cab, which we found out later no one does when they come to Camont.
 The drive was short but our anticipation was heightened as we turned the corner, saw the rustic sign Camont and recognized the farmhouse from Kate’s site.

 The welcome was warm, like family we have not seen in a long time.
 Bacon, Kate’s fearless companion gave us a sniff and a bark.
 Kate’s sister, Stephanie was visiting and greeted us with open arms.
 As well there was Betsy who is an old friend of Kate’s from Boulder and Erika and Chris, who are there in Camont until November.
 The only person missing was Kate.
 And our friend, Dominique.
 This is when we found out, no one ever takes a cab to Camont.